Shopify/unity-buy-sdk/EXAMPLES.md

 });
 ```

-**Caveats**

-There are a few things we're still working out for the web checkout experience:

-1. Handling HTTP errors gracefully.
-When the user loses their internet connection there is currently no way to recover.
-2. Validating the web checkout purchase with results from the API.
-The completion callback is invoked when we detect that the user has navigated to the `thank you page`.
-This is the page that is shown when a checkout is completed but we don't validate the completion of the checkout with the server yet.
-Due to spoofing concern I wouldn't rely on this as knowledge of a completely validated purchase _yet_.

 ### Apple Pay checkout

 You can allow users to pay with Apple Pay, providing a seamless checkout experience.